harshamalhotra/existingDS-gitlab/contents/directives/safe-html.md

+---
+name: Safe HTML
-A Vue Directive to sanitize HTML to avoid any XSS vulnerabilities.
+description: A Vue Directive to sanitize HTML to avoid any XSS vulnerabilities.
+---

+## Examples

+<story-viewer component="directives-safe-html-directive" title="GlSafeHtmlDirective"></story-viewer>

-## Usage
+## Code reference

 This directive can be used to sanitize HTML code which may contain user input, to prevent cross-site scripting (XSS) vulnerabilities.